Frequently Asked Questions (FAQs)

 It is essential to understand that Herbal Medicines originate from plants, applied in Artisan-crafted concentrated preparations for their clinical effects.
 Plant (Herbal) Medicines combined with strategic dietary choices is a vital combination toward Imbalance Recovery.

 Custom-tailored Organic Herbal Medicines are then hand-prepared here in the Compounding Apothecary, specifically for your personal needs (when appropriate).
-Follow-up appointments will be made for a number of monthly (or bi-monthly) cycles to closely monitor your progress and modify formulations as the body responds.
+Follow-up calls and text relays are engaged to closely monitor your progress and modify formulations as the body responds.

 When appropriate, medicines taken internally primarily include: Organic Fluid Extracts, occasionally freeze-dried Organic Powdered Herbs, and guidance with Nutrition -- food as medicine.
 Recommendations for external applications may include cremes, ointments, oils, washes, compresses, gargles, etc.